 Howard Means was Senior Writer for Washingtonian magazine from 1977-1982 and Senior Editor from 1989-2000.
 In between, he was Critic at Large and an editorial board member for the Orlando Sentinel and an op-ed columnist for King Features Syndicate.
 At the Washingtonian, he won three William Allen White Medals for feature writing.
+He began his career as an English teacher at St. Albans School in Washington, DC.

 Born and raised in Lancaster, Pennsylvania, he lives now in Millwood, Virginia, with his wife, Candy.